iihiro/prv_cmp/README.md

 | `demo/eval/eval` | Evaluator demo app |

 # API Reference
-1. Run the following command at the root of NB-Classify library to build the document.
+1. Run the following command at the root directory to build the document.
     ```sh
     $ cd doc && doxygen
     ```